Sick of paying a fortune for a small bag of dried fruit? Curious how to dehydrate fruit at home? It’s easier than you think!

-UPDATE 1/12: They’re ugly without the lemon juice, but my husband likes them, so I skip that step now!
+They’re ugly without the lemon juice, but my husband still likes them, so I often skip that step.

 Dehydrating took about 10 hours.
 Chips would likely take 15-20 hours.
 With a full food dehydrator, expect longer times, like 15 hours for dried bananas.
 If you go too long on accident and don’t like the tough texture, keep going until you get to crunchy “chips” as long as you sliced thinly.

 How much to use?
 It takes about 6-8 bananas to fill a tray, although this all depends on how thinly you slice them.
 With apples, it’s amazing how fast your tray fills up.
 With bananas, it’s incredible how many you can fit!

 How to Dehydrate Strawberries

 Couldn’t be simpler: slice and dry.
 My source recommended steaming for a minute, but in a side-by-side test with untreated berries, I found the results to be exactly the same.
 Skip the pre-treat for strawberries.

 Mine generally take about 6-8 hours, but if you go overboard, they’re still tasty, just a little more chewy/crunchy.
 Unless you are a perfectly consistent slicer, you’ll probably have to remove some strawberries before they’re all 100% finished.
 Your berries may take longer than mine, too, if you slice them thicker than 1/8-1/4″.